 Book your individual trip, stress-free with local travel experts

 Not so long ago, Zurich was famed chiefly for being the cleanest, most icily efficient city in Europe.
 Things have changed.
 These days it qualifies as a metropolis with style, and even a touch of glamour.
-Plan your trip to Zurich with our guide to Zurich, based on The Rough Guide to Switzerland Dropdown content, your travel guide for Switzerland Dropdown content.
+Plan your trip to Zurich with our guide to Zurich, based on The Rough Guide to Switzerland, your travel guide for Switzerland.

 Switzerland’s largest city (population over 420,000) has shaken off its reputation as Europe’s sourpuss and you’ll find its still pristinely clean streets abuzz with newfound confidence on the back of global recognition.

 Zurich consistently rates at or near the top of annual surveys judging cities worldwide for their quality of life.
 Zurich is still best known, though, as a city to do business.

 After World War II, the city’s foreign exchange speculators had become so powerful and secretive that exasperated British ministers, amid the 1964 sterling crisis, spoke of them as gnomes, scurrying about in the corridors of their private banks forever counting their gold.

 Today Zurich hosts the world’s most important market for trading gold and precious metals.
 Exceptional affluence tends to define the area these days, and yet, despite its wealth and status, Zurich is not a flashy place at all.